Starting on the map 4 is High Knob. Down the access road then across the road is the River to River trail West towards Garden of the Gods.

 If you can’t camp there, or want a more secluded area, or just have too much daylight just around the next bend to the West look for a clearing along the ridge.
 I actually spotted 3 of them in a line with a decent amount of privacy brush between them and they all had fire rings and equally great views.

 It was actually a little late to take a photo when I camped.
 I ate my dinner soon after these photos because I like to eat pretty far from where I camp so the smell of food doesn’t attract critters to my tent.
 I ended up having a couple visitors anyway.
 The trail was very nice on the bluff I camped on.
 I do like to camp on high ground because it seems to me the Coyotes and Bobcats spend more time making noise at night in the valleys.
-I think the area I camped was further West at around the 12, 13, 14 areas on the map.
-There are several nice places to camp along here at the edge of the bluff with clear grass areas and fire rings.

 Traveling on toward Herod, the trail follows the ridge until it turns into an old roadbed through a nice section of woods until it comes out on a blacktop down to Herod.
 There isn’t much of a shoulder so be cautious and walk single file.
+There is a trailhead with parking at the end of spur 001E.
+They call it the Hitchin’ Post.

 The road past the gazebo up and to the right, then up and to the left.
 I assure you it does level off eventually but is a long climb.
 The trail continues along the road to the left at the T which turns to gravel.
+To the Right is Williams hill, one of the highest points in So.
+IL.

 The trail goes off to the left from the road AFTER crossing a creek at a bridge.